-I like Dr. Frye’s approach of hands on or “Manual” methods in order to improve the movement.
-His techniques focused on the joints, surrounding soft tissues including ligaments, muscles and tendons.
+I like Dr. Frye’s approach to hands-on or “Manual” methods in order to improve the movement.
+His techniques focused on the joints, surrounding soft tissues including ligaments, muscles, and tendons.
 Teaching me about my posture was a big factor.

-We all need a good diet, plenty of exercise, drink lots of water, and be aware of your body, it will tell you what it needs.
+We all need a good diet, plenty of exercises, drink lots of water, and be aware of your body, it will tell you what it needs.

-My body told me it needed Dr. Frye, Matt and Dan to get me to take control of my own situation and get busy to make a healthier “ME”.
-I had six treatments, Rehab and exercise and another appointment to re-evaluate.
+My body told me it needed Dr. Frye, Matt, and Dan to get me to take control of my own situation and get busy to make a healthier “ME”.
+I had six treatments, Rehab, exercise and another appointment to re-evaluate.

 – JoAnn H. – A very satisfied patient.

-"I am an over 65 year old runner.
-A few months ago, on my regular slow run with my friends it became clear that I could not run even my usual slow pace.
+“I am an over 65-year-old runner.
+A few months ago, on my regular slow run with my friends, it became clear that I could not run even at my usual slow pace.
 My left leg felt funny.
 By that evening there was pain every time I bent over and over the next few days I avoided picking up objects dropped on the floor.
 Then the pain started at night.
 I could sleep for a couple of hours and then the pain would awaken me and require me to get up and walk and stretch till morning.
-Needless to say, I was tired and to be pain free during the day, I could not sit on a soft chair or in a car.
-I had pain from my butt, down the outside of my leg, to my ankle when I presented to the Center for Manual Medicine.
-Dr. Frye diagnosed radiculopathy--a nerve irritation originating in my lower back--and sent me to Physical Therapy.
+Needless to say, I was tired, and to be pain-free during the day, I could not sit on a soft chair or in a car.
+I had pain from my butt, down the outside of my leg, and to my ankle when I presented to the Center for Manual Medicine.
+Dr. Frye diagnosed radiculopathy–a nerve irritation originating in my lower back–and sent me to Physical Therapy.

 The folks in Physical Therapy are wonderful.
-First a thorough evaluation was done and then a series of progressively more difficult exercises were prescribed.
+First, a thorough evaluation was done and then a series of progressively more difficult exercises were prescribed.
 I faithfully did my part both during my regular sessions and at home.
-Slowly, sometimes it seemed too slowly, I got better.
-It is now almost 4 months later and I am pain free and sleeping comfortably through the night.
-I am once again running with my friends--almost back to my regular schedule.
+Slowly, sometimes it seemed too slow, I got better.
+It is now almost 4 months later and I am pain-free and sleeping comfortably through the night.
+I am once again running with my friends–almost back to my regular schedule.

 – Margie R.